Leaving an Abusive Relationship with No Money

 Speak to a family member and a trusted friend and tell them what has been happening to you and what you have been experiencing.

-You will need a support system during the initial period of leaving your abusive relationship especially if you have children.
+You will need a support system during the initial period of leaving your abusive relationship, especially if you have children.

 For example:

-- If you are not financially independent you will need financial support initially while you get back on your feet.
+- If you are not financially independent, you will initially need financial support while you get back on your feet.
 Do not rely on receiving financial support from your soon-to-be ex-abusive partner.

 Narcissistic abuse results in you being addicted to the cycle of abuse and you will need support to deal with the emotional pain and grief of leaving the relationship.